 Ruby and garnet, older than the 1999.
 This was the other disappointment of the tasting, after the major setback of having to exclude La Mouline, then the Rostaing being so bretty.
 This 2003 was one of those random-oxidation wines that the cork closure produces.
 To all visual impressions, the cork looked perfect, but one sniff of the wine and that oxo-cubes character could only be oxidation.
 Beyond that, the bouquet is dry and tanniny, but otherwise clean and mature-red-winey.
 Palate is still showing good fruit in this bottle, but with dry tanniny qualities creeping in.
 Even though 2003 was a hot year in the Rhone Valley, in the Northern Rhone Valley that merely confirmed good ripening of syrah – to judge from my experience of other producers’ 2003s.
 I'm sure other bottles of the 2003 Brune & Blonde will be fine.
 Parker after all says it is the best vintage since the 1999, which excelled in this tasting.
 Wine evaluation being so personal, one person had this as their top wine, but eight as their least wine.
 This surprised me, as on the night this wine appeared to me much less pleasing than the spicy Rostaing.
 Being a rich year, good bottles should cellar for another 10 – 25 years.
 As the wine aired over subsequent days, the oxidised character attenuated, drawing attention to the richness of this hot-year wine.
 GK 10/20

 The following key wine had to be excluded from the tasting, for conspicuous TCA taint.
-Since bottles of La Mouline are so rare in New Zealand, this abbreviated note is added to indicate how a glass sample appeared, no doubt somewhat muted, after three days on ice with 100 mm² of Gladwrap®.
+Since bottles of La Mouline are so rare in New Zealand, this abbreviated note is added to indicate how a glass sample appeared, no doubt somewhat muted, after two days on ice with 100 mm² of Gladwrap®.